 The highlights of our publishing protocol include the following:

-- Authors gain valuable editorial experience during monthly meetings throughout their three-year tenure.
+Authors gain valuable editorial experience during the meetings throughout their three-year tenure.
 Press duties usually amount to a few hours each week.

-- Manuscripts should be 65-80 pages in length.
-Send your manuscript as an attachment (.doc, .rtf, or .pdf files).
+Manuscripts should be 48-90 pages in length.
+Longer entries may require cuts during the editorial process to fit the maximum final length of 96 book-size pages, including front and end matter.
 The manuscript should be paginated, with a title page, a table of contents, and an acknowledgements page.
 Your name and contact information should not appear anywhere on your manuscript.